diegomuner/ParamoCypress/README.md

 3) E2E Testing should be displayed as Configured // click it and start running cypress in Chrome.
 4) in E2E specs, click SignUp.
 5) Tests should start running.

+I also used the opportunity to get a bit more involved with Cypress and after I got the first version working, i started to implement some good practices like moving the locators outside of the specs files, etc.